 Learn How to Play Soccer

-During every World Cup, every four years, with all the excitement around the game, there are people new to the game who want to learn how to play soccer after watching the best players in the world compete for their country's national teams.
+During every World Cup, every four years, with all the excitement around the game of soccer, there are people new to the game who want to learn how to play soccer after watching the best players in the world compete for their country's national teams.
 It's no surprise, after watching a World Cup match who doesn't want to learn how to play soccer.
 But this article is not just for those new to the game, it's for anyone who wants to become a better soccer player.
+It's for anyone who wants to reach their highest potential in the game.

 Not everyone will become the next Diego Maradona, but if you spend time with the soccer ball you'll improve.